joeriddles/blog/content/posts/an-ode-to-firefox/index.md

 Firefox's built-in screenshot tool allows for some really cool web-based screenshots.

 You can take a screenshot of a specific HTML element by hovering over it.
-This is way better than trying to perfectly snip the element using screenshot tools built in to the operating system.
+This is way better than trying to perfectly snip the element using screenshot tools built-in to the operating system.

 {{< figure src="./images/firefox-screenshot-tool.png" caption="Screenshot-ception" >}}

 and the resulting screenshot:

-{{< figure src="./images/firefox-screenshot-image.png" caption="Great article, worth a read" >}}
+{{< figure src="./images/firefox-screenshot-image.png" caption="[Great article](https://chriswarrick.com/blog/2024/01/15/python-packaging-one-year-later/), worth a read" >}}

 You can also take a screenshot of the full height of a web page by clicking "Save full page".
 This works _most_ of the time, but can occasionally crash on really large pages.

-{{< figure src="./images/firefox-screenshot-tool-full.png" caption="I saved 76 Python pins in 2023" >}}
+{{< figure src="./images/firefox-screenshot-tool-full.png" caption="I saved a [bunch of Python pins](https://app.josephriddle.com/?title=&author=&created_after=2023-01-01T00%3A00&created_before=2023-12-31T23%3A59&new_tags=58) in 2023" >}}

 ### Multi-Account Containers